wheatstalk/aws-cdk-exec/README.md

 ## Usage

-First, add `@wheatstalk/aws-cdk-exec` to your project's dev dependencies.
+First, add `@wheatstalk/aws-cdk-cloudexec` to your project's dev dependencies.
 Then synthesize your app to a `cdk.out` directory.
-Once synthesized there, you can then execute one of your resources with a command like `cdk-exec --app cdk.out exec path/to/resource`.
+Once synthesized there, you can then execute one of your resources with a command like `cdk-cloudexec --app cdk.out exec path/to/resource`.

 ## Example